-Investments in repurchase agreements for the purpose of this Investment Policy Statement (as defined by section 53601(j) of the California Government Code) means a purchase of securities by the Treasurer pursuant to an agreement by which the seller will repurchase the securities on or before a specified date and for a specified amount and will deliver the underlying securities to the Treasurer by book entry, physical delivery, or by third party custodial agreement.
+Investments in repurchase agreements for the purpose of this Investment Policy Statement means a purchase of securities by the Treasurer pursuant to an agreement by which the seller will repurchase the securities on or before a specified date and for a specified amount and will deliver the underlying securities to the Treasurer by book entry, physical delivery, or by third party custodial agreement.
 The term of a repurchase agreement shall not exceed one year.
 The term "securities," for the purpose of repurchase agreements, means securities of the same issuer, description, issue date, and maturity.

 To participate in repurchase agreements, a master repurchase agreement must be completed and signed by all parties involved.
 The Treasurer will maintain a signed copy of the agreement.
-Repurchase agreements are required to be collateralized by securities or cash authorized under California Government Code Section 53601(j) (2).
+Repurchase agreements are required to be collateralized by securities or cash.

-1. Collateralization:
+a) Collateralization: